UAE President meets with Emirati industrial professionals and leaders

 This programme falls under the Ministry's broader efforts, including the 'National In-Country Value (ICV) Programme' and the 'Make it in the Emirates' initiative.
 Dr. Sultan bin Ahmed Al Jaber, Minister of Industry and Advanced Technology, accompanied the delegation.

-During the meeting at Qasr Al Bahr in Abu Dhabi, the President was briefed on the Ministry's efforts, alongside its partners, to prepare and empower Emiratis for roles in the industrial sector through the Industrialists Programme.
+During the meeting at Qasr Al Bahr in Abu Dhabi, Sheikh Mohamed was briefed on the Ministry's efforts, alongside its partners, to prepare and empower Emiratis for roles in the industrial sector through the Industrialists Programme.
 This initiative is being carried out in collaboration with the Ministry of Human Resources and Emiratisation, the Emirati Talent Competitiveness Council (Nafis), and the Abu Dhabi National Oil Company (ADNOC).

 Sheikh Mohamed emphasised that strengthening the industrial sector with skilled national talent is a priority for the UAE, noting that the industrial sector is a key pillar of the country's economy.

-“We believe in the role of our youth in building the future of our country, and we are committed to empowering and preparing them for this responsibility.
-They are the driving force behind our nation’s progress and development,” His Highness said.
+"We believe in the role of our youth in building the future of our country, and we are committed to empowering and preparing them for this responsibility.
+They are the driving force behind our nation's progress and development," Sheikh Mohamed said.

-He continued, “I encourage you to leverage opportunities in the industrial sector, as it is a vital and promising field for the future.”
-His Highness urged youth to engage in all areas of national development, adding, “You have proven that our trust in you is well-placed.
-I wish you success in serving your country and community and in fulfilling your aspirations.”
+He continued, "I encourage you to leverage opportunities in the industrial sector, as it is a vital and promising field for the future."
+Sheikh Mohamed urged youth to engage in all areas of national development, adding, "You have proven that our trust in you is well-placed.
+I wish you success in serving your country and community and in fulfilling your aspirations."

 Dr. Sultan Ahmed Al Jaber provided an update on the Industrialists Programme.
 By mid-2023, the programme had successfully created more than 1,400 specialised jobs and aims to reach 2,000 by the end of 2024.